Built Environments Lab //

 Demonstrating Radical Transformations in Design

-We work both collaboratively and independenly to explore historical context, foster present-day innovation, and engage in critical reflection and dialogue to share knowledge that shapes the future of architecture and urbanism.
+We work both collaboratively and independenly to explore historical context, reconsider present-day innovation, and engage in critical reflection and dialogue to share knowledge that shapes the future of architecture and urbanism.
 By combining design with activism, we create projects that redefine the role of built environments as living systems—holistic, culturally embedded spaces that evolve through continuous regeneration.
 Our work is a commitment to reshaping Hawai‘i’s spatial futures in ways that honor the past while embracing forward-thinking ecological design.
 We challenge the dominant paradigms of architecture and land use by placing Native knowledge systems and biocultural stewardship at the forefront of design, planning, and development.

 Regenerating Native Built Environments